robfinch/Qupls/README.md

 ### Branches
 Conditional branches are a fused compare-and-branch instruction.
 Values of two registers are compared, then a branch is made depending on the relationship between the two.
 Branches may work with different precisions.
-The branch displacement is 21 bits.
+The branch displacement is 20 bits.
 Branch-to-register is also supported.
+Some branches may increment or decrement the first source register. (iblt ibltu ible ibleu dbne dbnez).

 ### Loads and Stores
 Load and store operations are queued in a memory (load/store) queue.